ricardohnn/NuProject/README.md

 I don't have a problem with all these fields, since it returns null from the json parsing, the only problem is the links which can be an empty object, but in order to have a better db (without holes) i will create some default values: if it is null then add an empty string or a 0 value.
 Since i am focusing on making the "back-end" stable, i will be making the network validation also.

+Docs in DBFlow are so f* bad that you cannot even copy and test, it seems like every example in there was just to say "hey we have this, but you need to find out how to use it, cause f* you".

+Ok, made all the basic sql request, it is writting in the DB and loading correctly, not actually worrying about update (because i don`t have time), so for now, only add and search will be implemented.